unity3d-jp/UnityChanToonShaderVer2_Project/Documentation~/UnitychanToonShader2.md

 ## Package contents

-The following table indicates the &lt;describe the breakdown you used here&gt;:
+The following table indicates the directory of Unitychan ToonShader2:

 |Folder Location|Description|
 |---|---|